Bill English misses the point entirely on immigration and Trump's executive order – Whale Oil Beef Hooked | Whaleoil Media

 Bill English is proving to be the most hopeless PM we’ve had in a long time, and as dreadful as I predicted he would be.

-His gutlessness over Donald Trump’s executive orders adding Syria to the list of countries Obama already had put a travel ban in place is just more gutlessness from a weasel of a politician.
+His gutlessness over Donald Trump’s executive orders adding Syria to the list of countries Obama already had put a travel ban in place for is just more gutlessness from a weasel of a politician.

 The prime minister says he disagrees with the United States’ entry restrictions on citizens from seven Muslim-majority countries, but has not made his views known to President Donald Trump.